innobright/help.innobright.com/src/inputs/buffers.rst

 Buffers
 -------

-Information about how Altus needs two input images for each scene, called buffers, b0 and b1, and how they both must have a different random seed such that noise appears in different places.
+Altus needs two input images for each scene, which we call call buffers, b0 and b1.

-Questions to answer here:

-* Why are two buffers required?
+Each of these must be rendered with a different sample seed such that noise varies between images;
+we use the difference in noise patterns to remove noise.

+Altus needs this variance in noise to effectively remove it from renders.
+Two buffers are **required**.